Slender-billed vulture: Distribution and habitat

 The slender-billed vulture is found in India from the Gangetic plain north, west to Himachal Pradesh, south potentially as far as northern Odisha, and east through Assam.
 It is also found in north and central Bangladesh, southern Nepal, Burma and Cambodia.
+It also nests in trees, unlike its sister species the Indian vulture which nests on cliff sides.
+Commonly found in areas that have slaughterhouses and small civilizations.